 Competency evaluation and pass rates.
-Competency evaluation and pass rates.
-Competency evaluation and pass rates.

 Students who successfully complete an approved nursing assistant training program or the equivalent in an approved nursing education program may apply to take the state certification exam (also called competency evaluation).
+The competency evaluation includes a knowledge exam and a skills exam.
+Students must pass both exams before their certification application can be processed.

 - (1) The competency evaluation includes a knowledge exam and a skills competency exam.
-Students must pass both exams before their certification application can be processed approved. - For(1For students who complete a board-approved nursing assistant training program, the state skills competency exam takes place after the successful completion of theory, skills lab, and clinical components of the course.
-The student receives a Certificate of Completion after successfully completing the state skills competency exam. - b.
-For students who have not completed a board-approved nursing assistant training program, but who meet the requirements due to non-routine circumstances (including but not limited to military training, nursing school students, OBRA reactivation, and out of state applicants who have not tested in another state), the board will work individually with the student to arrange a state competency exam date and time.
+Students must pass both exams before their certification application can be approved. - (a) For students who complete a board-approved nursing assistant training program, the state skills competency exam takes place after the successful completion of theory, skills lab, and clinical components of the course.
+The student receives a Certificate of Completion after successfully completing the state skills competency exam. - (b) For students who have not completed a board-approved nursing assistant training program, but who meet the requirements due to non-routine circumstances (including but not limited to military training, nursing school students, OBRA reactivation, and out of state applicants who have not tested in another state), the board will work individually with the student to arrange a state competency exam date and time.

-[2]1) Training programs will communicate accurate information about the state certification exam to students and share written and video resources including, but not limited to:

-- (a) Testing service provider's website and how to access it.
-This includes the testing handbook, practice tests, and steps to register for the exam. - (b) The board'sboard'scommission's board's website and how to access it.
+- (21) Training programs will communicate accurate information about the state certification exam to students and share written and video resources including, but not limited to: - (a) Testing service provider's website and how to access it.
+This includes the testing handbook, practice tests, and steps to register for the exam. - (b) The commission board's website and how to access it.
 This includes information to help students navigate through training, testing, and certification. - (c) The department of health website and how to access it.
-This includes steps to apply for nursing assistant registration and certification.

-(32322) The commission (3) Programs must submit skills competency exam results on forms provided by the board when requested.
-The records may be audited by the board.

-(434) The board will monitor all training programs' pass rates on the state certification exam.
-The program standard for pass rates is:

-- (a) At least 80 percent of first-time test-takers pass the knowledge portion of the examination; and - (b) At least 80 percent of first-time test-takers pass the skills portion of the examination.
+This includes steps to apply for nursing assistant registration and certification. - (32) Programs must submit skills competency exam results on forms provided by the board when requested.
+The records may be audited by the board. - (4) The commission board will monitor all training programs' pass rates on the state certification exam.
+The program standard for pass rates is: - (a) At least 80 percent of first-time test-takers pass the knowledge portion of the examination; and - (b) At least 80 percent of first-time test-takers pass the skills portion of the examination. - (5) Programs must submit skills competency exam dates and location when requested by the board.